- Participate in FREE work-oriented

 - Human Services

-Most courses are offered in English; some are also offered in French.
-Classroom-based/virtual courses are 140 or 180 hours, depending on the course, and usually delivered over 10-18 weeks.
+All courses are offered in English; some are also offered in French.
+Classroom-based courses are 140 or 180 hours, depending on the course, and usually delivered over 10-18 weeks.
+Colleges will issue an OSLT credential for each course successfully completed.

 All virtual courses require access to a computer with video and audio capabilities as well as an Internet connection.